Dash Cam Troubleshooting Guide

 1. If your Dash Cam is not powering up when you turn your car engine on, try the following:

 a.
-Ensure you are not using a SanDisk branded card or a Micro SD card purchased off eBay.
-Try another SD card (preferably new) that is rated Class 10 write speed.
+Ensure you are not using a SanDisk branded card or a Micro SD card purchased off a marketplace website.
+Try another Micro SD card (preferably new) that is rated Class 10 write speed.

 b.
 Ensure there are no kinks, twists or compressions on any cords.